Click here for a detailed table of contents

-Even youths grow tired and weary, and young men stumble and fall; but those who hope in the Lord will renew their strength.
+Even youths grow tired and weary, and young men stumble and fall; but those who [wait on] the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.

 All who rage against you will surely be ashamed and disgraced; those who oppose you will be as nothing and perish.
 Though you search for your enemies, you will not find them.
 Those who wage war against you will be as nothing at all.

 I love that we will look for our enemies and not be able to find them, because some days that’s all I see: depression, sickness, emptiness.
-I’ve been there in the past, looking for enemies and not finding them (“how could I have ever used alcohol and lust to make it through life?”).
-I will be there again.
+I’ve been there in the past, looking for enemies and not finding them (“how could I have ever yielded to addiction?”
+I have puzzled to myself).